CODE SECURITY

 • Snyk is great for OSS and container security, but if you're looking for deeper custom code analysis (like full runtime coverage or advanced IAST), it's not all-in-one.

-• Also, if your team’s big or your usage spikes, the cost can scale up quickly.
-Some users also report noisy alerts if you don’t fine-tune your policies.
+• If your team's big or your usage spikes, the cost can scale up quickly.
+Some users also report noisy alerts if you don't fine-tune your policies.

 GitHub, GitLab, Bitbucket, Jenkins, GitHub Actions, and most IDEs.
 Supports Python, Java, Go, C++, .NET, PHP, Ruby, and more.